Reduced climate impact

 From fossil to renewable

 Measurement and follow-up are the basis for improvements.
 Energy efficiency and CO2 intensity are measured and monitored quarterly in our Group-wide management system and our production units have improvement targets in line with our new strategy.
 We have 100% renewable electricity in our production and in our own stores.
 We have also converted to more fossil-free and more effective heat.
-At the end of the year, 74% of Nobia’s total generated heat in production and in stores was renewable, an increase of 69% from the preceding year.
+At the end of the year, 70% of Nobia’s total generated heat in production and in own stores was renewable, which represents a total share of 85% renewable electricity and heating.

 Climate impact in the value chain